 - Consciously relax, keep your breathing slow and regular, and visualise a pleasant scene.
 This will help you rest, even if you can’t get back to sleep.

 - If it’s not too early and you can’t relax, then it may be best to just get up.

 - If you think the problem is mild to moderate depression, you could try taking Melatonin, only available on prescription.

 - If early-morning wakefulness persists and feeling low is the problem, see your doctor, as depression can be treated.

-Sleep Problem: You wake at night with a racing brain
+Sleep problem: You wake at night with a racing mind